 Although this announcement was unexpected, Amazon gave users plenty of time to find a good alternative.
 On Oct.
 31, Amazon will remove the mobile apps from all app stores, after Jan.
 31, 2023, you won’t be able to upload files, and the company will delete all files from the servers Dec.
 31, 2023.

 However, you shouldn’t wait to find somewhere else to store files.
 Many of the best cloud storage services offer free storage, so you can try them before making the move.
-Read on, and we’ll go through five services that we think you’ll like.
+Read on, and we’ll go through seven services that we think you’ll like.

 Top Amazon Drive Alternatives